SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/overview.md

 }
 ```

 1. The name of the trigger/action.
-It will be dispalyed to the user in the playbook UI
+It will be displayed to the user in the playbook UI
 2. The UUID of the trigger/action.
 It must be unique
-3. The Docker parameters that will be specified when running the trigger/action
+3. The slug name of the trigger/action
       * It allows to execute the appropriate action/trigger in a module that may have many of them
 4. The arguments expected to run
-      * Additionally to those arguments, the trigger/action will also have access to the configuration of the module
+      * In addition to those arguments, the trigger/action will also have access to the configuration of the module
       * The `arguments` attribute must be a valid JSON Schema object
 5. Arguments can be mandatory
 6. The kind of events this trigger will create or the result of the action